 - The SMF handles the user plane paths of the 5G VN group, including:

+- The SMF may prefer to select a single PSA UPF for as many PDU sessions (targeting the same 5G VN group) as possible, in order to implement local switch on the UPF.

 - Establishing N19 tunnels between PSA UPFs to support N19-based traffic forwarding.

 - For Ethernet PDU Session, the SMF may instruct the UPF(s) classify frames based on VLAN tags, and to add and remove VLAN tags, on frames received and sent on N6, as described in clause 5.6.10.2.

 NOTE: For handling VLAN tags to traffic on N6, TSP ID could also be used as described in clause 6.2.2.6 of TS 23.503 [45].